OpenBB-finance/OpenBB/openbb_sdk/sdk/provider/README.md

 - **Provider** : Entry point class for each provider extension.
 Contains information about the provider, it's required credentials and available fetchers.
 - **RegistryLoader** : Loads the registry with the provider extensions installed.
 - **Registry** : Maintains a registry of provider extensions installed.
 - **RegistryMap** : Stores the complete characterization of each provider.
-For example, it centralizes information like required credentials, standardised and extra query parameteres/data by provider.
+It centralizes information like required credentials, standardised and extra query parameteres/data by provider.
 - **QueryExecutor** : Executes the query, routing it to the respective provider.

 ## Installation